 Welcome to the Environment Modules documentation portal.
 The Environment Modules package provides for the dynamic modification of a user's environment via modulefiles.

-The Modules package is a tool that simplify shell initialization and lets users easily modify their environment during the session with modulefiles.
+The Modules package is a tool that simplifies shell initialization and lets users easily modify their environment during a session using modulefiles.

 Each modulefile contains the information needed to configure the shell for

 an application.
 Once the Modules package is initialized, the environment

 can be modified on a per-module basis using the module command which

 interprets modulefiles.
 Typically modulefiles instruct the module command

 to alter or set shell environment variables such as

 etc. modulefiles may be shared by many users on a system and users may

 have their own collection to supplement or replace the shared modulefiles.